Radeiaan1/OpenHaardVuur/README.md

 | GP5        | SCK          | I2C Serial Clock                           |
 | 3V3        | VDD          | Power Supply (3.3V) for the OLED display   |

+Note that on some screens the position of VDD and GND could be switched.

 ![Fritzing schema](./files/openhaardvuur_bb.png)

 ## Software